ruslanosipov/ruslanosipov.github.io/source/_posts/2015-02-06-power-of-the-command-line.markdown

 ---
 title: "Power of the command line"
 date: 2015-02-06 13:13:49 -0800
-categories: [Notes and Rants, Productivity]
+categories: [Notes and Rants, Productivity, CLI]
 ---

 *Disclaimer: I am not advocating any specific tools or methodologies, but